rmayf/Innova/README.md

    Main file defining objects for maintaining game state.

 - cards.js:
-   I wrote a simple parser to generate this from [a innovation card list].
+   I wrote a simple parser to generate this from [the innovation card list].
    Callback functions are used to represent dogma effects of each card.

 - types.js: